-10. Pending proceedings in this court raising the same or similar issues.
-If you are aware of any proceedings presently pending before this court which raises the same or similar issues raised in this appeal, list the case name and docket numbers and identify the same or similar issue raised:

-Appellant's counsel is unaware of any such pending proceedings

-11. Constitutional issues.
-If this appeal challenges the constitutionality of a statute, and the state, any state agency, or any officer or employee thereof is not a party to this appeal, have you notified the clerk of this court and the attorney general in accordance with NRAP 44 and NRS 30.130?
+- (d) Whether the district court improperly conflated the attorney's fees analysis under NRCP 68 with the analysis under NRS 18.020, thereby applying the wrong standard to decide whether FTB may recover its attorney's fees or costs from Hyatt. - 10.
+Pending proceedings in this court raising the same or similar issues.
+If you aware of any proceeding presently pending before this court which raises the same or similar issues raised in this appeal, list the case name and docket number and identify the same or similar issues raised: N/A - 11.
+Constitutional issues.
+If this appeal challenges the constitutionality of any statute, and the state, any state agency, or any officer or employee thereof is not a party to this appeal, have you notified the clerk of this court and the attorney general in accordance with NRAP 44 and NRS 30.130?